David Hodgson (rugby league): Wigan Warriors

-He signed for the Salford City Reds from the Wigan Warriors and when his contract expired at the end of 2004, following bad injury.
-Prior to joining Salford City Reds he had made 122 Super League appearances in which time he scored 48 tries.
+He signed for the Salford City Reds from the Wigan Warriors and when his contract expired at the end of 2004.
+He made a total of 118 appearances for Wigan, in which time he scored 48 tries.

 Salford City Reds

 Hodgson regained full fitness at the Salford City Reds, and had a fantastic 2006 – which saw him named in the Great Britain standby squad for the Tri-Nations, the engage Super League Dream Team and also being named Supporter's Player of the Year and Player's Player of the Year at the Salford City Reds' annual awards ceremony.
 The club finished fifth in 2006's Super League XI, their highest ever position, and went on to the end of season play-offs for the first time.

 On 11 March 2006, he scored a club Super League record 8-goal kicks – despite having never kicked a goal before the start of 2006's Super League XI.